sghaskell/integrations/collectd-marathon/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-marathon/img/integrations_marathon.png) Marathon

-_This directory consolidates all the metadata associated with the Marathon plugin for collectd.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-marathon)_
+This directory consolidates all the metadata associated with the Marathon plugin for collectd.
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-marathon).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)